hazelveek/web-novel-scraper/README.md

-# web-novel-scraper
+# Web Novels Scraper
-A php project built to scrape webnovels from specific web application into pdf or epub
+A php project built to scrape web novels from specific web applications into pdf or epub